solidoss/solidframe/tutorials/mpipc_request/README.md

 ```C++
 	auto msgptr = std::make_shared<ipc_request::Response>(*_rrecv_msg_ptr);
 ```
 So, a response message MUST be constructed from the request one.
-This is because some data from the Request message is needed to be passed to the Respose.
+This is because some data from the Request message is needed to be passed to the Response.
 That data will be transparently serialized along with the response when sent back to the client and used on the client to identify the request message waiting for the response.

 As an idea, for a message that moves back and forth from client to server, because of mpipc::Message internal data, one can always know on which side a message is, by using the following methods from mpipc::Message: